OutSystems/cloud-connector/README.md

 _Minimum system requirement per `outsystemscc` instance: 2 GB RAM, 2x 1GHz+ CPU._

 To install, use either the binary or Docker option.
-There are several advantages of running `outsystemscc` as a Docker image as opposed to a binary, if your system supports it:
+Run the binary on Linux, or use the Docker image on any OS that supports Docker.
+Running `outsystemscc` as a Docker image offers several advantages if your system supports it:

 * You always run the latest release.
 You don't need to reinstall each new release.
 * `outsystemscc` can run on Windows or any system that supports Docker.
+    * You can use the outsystemscc Linux binary within WSL on Windows, or use the outsystemscc Linux container with Docker fully installed within WSL2 on Windows.
 * Without additional configuration `outsystemscc` starts with the Docker daemon on system boot.
 * For advanced use cases, you can use Kubernetes for orchestration.